karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

 - Fix: Reordered token-aware getItems overloads so the literal removeKeys signatures appear before the broad union signature, restoring intended narrowing for removeKeys: true/false in tsd tests.

+- Fix (types): Replaced token-aware, no-attributes union overloads for getItem/getItems with single conditional-generic signatures keyed to options.removeKeys.
+This removes reliance on overload order in generated .d.ts and guarantees narrowing for literal true/false while preserving union when removeKeys is non-literal.